-An act to add Section 85201.5 to the Government Code, relating to the Political Reform Act of 1974, and declaring the urgency thereof, to take effect immediately.
+An act to add Section 85201.5 to the Government Code, relating to the Political Reform Act of 1974.

 SB 1103, as amended, Padilla.
 Political Reform Act of 1974: candidacy for elective state office.

 The Political Reform Act of 1974 requires an individual to file a statement of intention to be a candidate for an elective office, signed under penalty of perjury, prior to soliciting or receiving a contribution or loan.
 The act requires the individual to establish one campaign contribution account, as specified, upon filing the statement of intention to be a candidate.